 Step 1: Hire an investment bank

-The Company and the under-writers together file the registration statement which comprises of every fiscal data and business plans of the company.
-It will also have to declare how the Company is going to utilize the funds it will raise from the IPO and about the securities of public investment.
+The Company and the under-writers, together, file the registration statement, which comprises of all the fiscal data and business plans of the company.
+It will also have to declare how the Company is going to utilise the funds it will raise from the IPO and about the securities of public investment.

-If the registration statement has compliance to the stringent guidelines set by the SEC, which ensures that the company has disclosed every detail a potential investor should know, then it gets a green signal.
+If the registration statement is compliant with the stringent guidelines set by the SEC, which ensures that the company has disclosed every detail a potential investor should know, then it gets a green signal.

 Step 3: Draft the Red Herring document

-An initial prospectus which contains the probable price estimate per share and other details regarding the IPO is shared with the people who are involved with the IPO.
+An initial prospectus, which contains the probable price estimate per share and other details regarding the IPO, is shared with the people who are involved with the IPO.
 It is called a red herring document because the first page of the prospectus contains a warning which states that this is not a final prospectus.
-This phase tests waters for the IPO among the potential investors.
+This phase tests the waters for the IPO among the potential investors.

 5: IPO is priced

-Based on whether company wants to float a fixed price IPO or Book Building Issue, the price or price band is fixed.
+Based on whether Company wants to float a Fixed Price IPO or Book Building Issue, the price or price band is fixed.
 A fixed price IPO will have a fixed price in the order document, and the book building issue will have a price band within which an investor can bid.
-Number of shares that will be sold is decided.
+The number of shares that will be sold is decided.
 The Company should also decide the stock exchange where it be going to list their shares.
-The Company asks the SEC to announce the registration statement effectual so that purchases can be made.
+The Company asks the SEC to announce the registration statement as effectual, so that purchases can be made.

-On a planned date, the prospectus and application forms are made available to public online and offline.
-People can get a form from any designated banks or broker firms.
-Once they fill in the details, they can submit them with a cheque.
-Or they can submit it online as well.
-SEBI has fixed the period of availability of an IPO to public, which is usually 5 working days.
+On a planned date, the prospectus and application forms are made available to public, online and offline.
+People can get a form, from any designated banks or broker firms.
+Once they fill in the details, they can submit them with a cheque, or online, as well.
+SEBI has fixed the period of availability of an IPO to the public, which is usually 5 working days.